Lorandil/Cross-Development-for-TinyJoypad/README.md

 If your flash memory gets really low at the end of your project, you are free to try inlining the code by yourself.

+## Sample Project
+The sample project  will display an image of the iconic Rubjerg Knude Fyr.
+The image is 192x256 pixels (6kB) and can be scrolled with the joystick.
+For every movement a short blip sound is played.

+The code works on TinyJoypad and on Arduino UNO/Leonardo/Mega 2560 (and probably many other controllers) without changing a single line of code!

 ### Here is a simplified version of the code without the bitmap and joystick stuff:
 For the full version please check out the sketch in the repository!